telerik/blazor-docs/components/drawer/navigation.md

 * Put the `@Body` tag in the `<Content>` tag of the drawer.
 * Provide a collection of models that describe the pages you want the user to navigate to.

+>tip You can find a runnable sample that showcases this in the [Drawer as Side Navigation](https://github.com/telerik/blazor-ui/tree/master/drawer/sidenav) sample project.

 >caption Use the Drawer for Navigation in `MainLayout.razor`

 ````CSHTML